 Does a Local Bias Exist in Equity Crowdfunding?

-We use hand-collected data of 20,460 investment decisions and two distinct portals to analyze whether investors in equity crowdfunding direct their investments and portfolios to local firms.
-The results suggest that investors exhibit a local bias, even when controlling for family and friends.
-In addition to the regular crowd, our sample includes angel-like investors who invest considerable amounts and exhibit a larger local bias.
-By contrast, well-diversified investors are less likely to suffer from this behavioral anomaly.
+We use hand-collected data of 20,460 investment decisions and two distinct portals to analyze whether investors in equity crowdfunding direct their investments to local firms.
+In line with agency theory, the results suggest that investors exhibit a local bias, even when we control for family and friends.
+In addition to the regular crowd, our sample includes angel-like investors, who invest considerable amounts and exhibit a larger local bias.
+Well-diversified investors are less likely to suffer from this behavioral anomaly.
 The data further show that portal design is important for attracting investors more prone to having a local bias.
-Overall, we find investors who direct their investments to local firms pick more often start-ups that run into insolvency or are dissolved.
-However, here again portal design plays a crucial role.
-Finally, firms engaging in equity crowdfunding overcome funding barriers by attracting investors at all distances.
+Overall, we find that investors who direct their investments to local firms more often pick start-ups that run into insolvency or are dissolved, which indicates that local investments in equity crowdfunding constitute a behavioral anomaly rather and a rational preference.
+Here again, however, portal design plays a crucial role.

 Suggested Citation: Suggested Citation